zdharma-continuum/zinit-package-ls_colors/README.md

 ## `no-dir-color-swap` Profile

-Provides the LS\_COLORS definitions like the `default` profile, however doesn't edit the definitions file and doesn't change the color for directories.
+Provides the LS_COLORS definitions like the `default` profile; however, it doesn't edit the definitions file or changes the directory's color.
 The color is being edited in the default profile because the author found it to be too dark.

 The Zinit command executed will be equivalent to: